It may surprise you to learn that the TSA does not actively check for drugs.

 “Marijuana and certain cannabis infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.”

-In short, this means that on a federal level, marijuana is still illegal to fly with.
+In short, this means that on a federal level, marijuana is still illegal to fly with, so you can’t bring weed on a plane.

 However, states have their own laws, so the exact process and authorities’ involvement depends on local state laws.